onkelbeh/HomeAssistantRepository/README.md

 $ rc-update add homeassistant
 ```
 ## Upgrading to Python 3.7
 Take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`, a lot of unstable ebuilds are needed, because some of the stable versions do *not* support Python 3.7.
 These files reflect some modules I use, adjust them to your needs.
+Find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).

 Make sure your system is up to date:
 ```sh